 Intersection mode

-By default, the query will return all datapoints that intersect with the specified geometry.
-For certain use cases you might want to change this behavior and only return datapoints that are fully contained within the specified geometry.
-Tilebox supports this behavior by specifying a mode for the spatial filter.
+By default, queries return all datapoints that intersect with the specified geometry.
+You can alter this behavior to return only datapoints fully contained within the geometry.
+Tilebox supports this by allowing you to specify a mode for the spatial filter.

 mode: intersects